pablopunk/chronocube/README.md

 Request new features!
 [Open an issue](https://github.com/pablopunk/chronocube/issues) or [join the chat](https://gitter.im/pablopunk/chronocube?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

 Are you a developer or a designer?
 Fork it and [make a pull request](https://github.com/pablopunk/chronocube/pulls)!
+You can check the To Do list at the end of this file.

 Or simply [show me some love](https://twitter.com/pablopunk) ;)